muhyassin09/yasinnn/medical-survival-analysis/docs/01_statistical-note.md

-# Procedure 02: Statistical Methodology & Selection Notes
+02: Statistical Methodology & Selection Notes

 This document details the statistical rationale behind the tests applied to generate the baseline characteristics table.